Choosing and Using Glass Toys

 Some glass toys are made of soda-lime glass instead of borosilicate.
 Soda-lime glass is also used for kitchenware, as well as windowpanes.
 Although it's not quite as heat-resistant as borosilicate glass, it's still a safe choice for glass sex toys.
 Which type of glass an artisan toy maker will choose might depend on the final effect he or she wants to achieve, since soda-lime and borosilicate glass have some differences in terms of how they can be colored and manipulated.

-Glass toys can also be used with any type of lubricant—water-based, silicone or oil-based—and, because of their smooth surface, very little lube is needed to make them deliciously slick.
+Glass toys can also be used with any type of lubricantwater-based, silicone or oil-basedand, because of their smooth surface, very little lube is needed to make them deliciously slick.
 Because glass is nonporous, it can be sterilized and is very easy to keep clean.
 You can even put it in the dishwasher with the rest of your glassware!
-Glass’ hard surface is also excellent for G-spot or prostate play, since many people find a firm touch is needed to stimulate these spots.
+Glass' hard surface is also excellent for G-spot or prostate play, since many people find that a firm touch is needed to stimulate these spots.